Skip to main content

 will map the domain yourwebsite.com to IP address 23.9.62.14.
 The IP address is usually given to you by your hosting provider.

-Note: Pressidium websites need two (2) A records and not one.
+Note: Pressidium websites might use two (2) or more A records depending on the website type and domain name.

 Canonical Name (CNAME)

 The CNAME record is used to create a host alias.
+Instead of pointing directly to an IP address like an A record, a CNAME points to another domain name.
 This is typically used when you need to have multiple hostnames (www,ftp,mail) to point to the same domain.
 For example, the same server could also be responsible for ftp, or mail.
 For example:

 www IN CNAME yourwebsite.com.